Ridge Regression

 While this estimator is optimal when \(X^\top X\) is well-conditioned, high-dimensional settings where \(d \gg n\) lead to

 ill-conditioning or singularity of \(X^\top X\).
-The objective surface becomes flat in some directions, making the solution
+The objective surface becomes flat in some directions, and the solution becomes

-this by trading a small amount of bias for a substantial reduction in variance, a principle we will formalize in the
+Regularization addresses it by trading a small amount of bias for a substantial reduction in variance,

 bias-variance decomposition below.